jorop/landscaping-docs/docs/landcover.md

 Applying a Landscape Material and generating __weightmaps__ on the fly.
 The good thing about it: no preprocessing of data is needed.
 We only have to download some Shapefiles.

+> Unreal Engine paints the Landscape Material Layers according to the underlying resolution of the heightmap.
+The default is 1 vertex per meter (pixel/meter).
+The import resolution can be adjusted before import in [DTM Options](heights.md?id=custom-raster-pixel-size).

 ## Get it from the web

 Landscaping is designed to work with OpenStreetMap Data Extracts from Geofabrik.
+Other Shapefiles (also GeoJSON and GeoPackage) will also work with the right annotations (see [Add fclass to shapefile](landcover.md?id=add-fclass-to-shapefile)).
 [Download](https://download.geofabrik.de/) the Shapefiles from your country and extract the zip-file.
-For the example files please download the Shapefiles from `Austria` in Europe.
+For the example files please download the Shapefiles from [Austria](https://download.geofabrik.de/europe/austria.html) in Europe.

 ## Importing Shapefiles

-> If you are working with World Composition: please __unload__ all tiles before proceeding
+> If you are working with UE4 World Composition: please __unload__ all tiles before proceeding

 When clicking on the `Open` button next to Landscape Material Settings a new window pops up.
 Hit the `Select` button and choose `gis_osm_landuse_a_free_1.shp` or multiple files (see [Get Data](get-data.md?id=vector-data)) from the extracted files.
 If others than the shapefiles from geofabrik.de are chosen, make sure it contains fclass attributes for the assignment later.
 It is possible to select several Shapefiles at once.
 It may take a few seconds until the file is read.
 After that, choose the Landscape Material in the next step.